2024-05-01 06:38:02

 “At that time, people laughed at us in the offices,” Padilla said.
 Still, Cárdenas won.

 Padilla continued his career working for the late Senator Dianne Feinstein and managing other local campaigns until, at age 26, he ran for the Los Angeles City Council.
 He rose quickly on the council, of which he became president at the age of 28.
-And for two days after the terrorist attacks of September 11, 2001, he oversaw the emergency response while then-Mayor James Hahn was in Washington, on the other side of the country.
+And for two days following the terrorist attacks of September 11, 2001, he oversaw the emergency response while then-Mayor James Hahn was in Washington, on the other side of the country.
 Padilla gave interviews in English and Spanish to reassure the city’s population.

-But before he was elected to his first office, he faced skepticism about his age.
+But before he was elected to his first office, he faced skepticism regarding his age.
 Cárdenas indicated that Padilla’s candidacy for the position of councilor only took off when he closed a debate by resorting to a phrase widely used in the punished community of the San Fernando Valley: “Don’t get angry.”
 Do not give up.

 1714546099